CalvinLloyd117/CraftBanzi/README.md

 - **[Field](https://craftcms.com/docs/3.x/assets-fields.html#settings):** A single piece of entry data.

-  For example, *Asset* fields expect an image to be added.
+  For example, *Asset* Fields expect an image to be added.
 In the case of an Asset Field, you can add a new asset by uploading a file, or selecting an existing asset.
 Other fields might be plain text, or checkboxes.

 - **Section:** Sections are closely related to entries, and refer to a given portion of the front-end.
 Sections have a corresponding entry type which is filled out in order to add additional content to that section.